 Conservation Status: Populations appear to be

-stable.
+stable, and they are quite common in many parts of their range.
 The species will use nest boxes, and populations increases may

-have occurred in some locations due to abundant nest boxes.
+have occurred in some locations.

 South Dakota "Hotspot": The species can be found